Sammy99jsp/Notes/CM20256/Efficient Recursion.md

 This is much easier on the computer since it can calculate the first element (the product) as-it-goes, which means its significantly more space efficient.

+This is known as tail-recursion, and compilers can use this to optimise the recursion into simpler iteration!